-You can lay out what you have to offer and then market your website through social media channels and build your freelance business that way.
+You can lay out what professional services you have to offer and then market your website through social media channels and build your freelance business that way.

 To get inspiration for your website, take a look at some successful personal website examples and create your own spin on the things about them that you like.

 The great thing about building your own website is that the possibilities are endless.